vloux/ProteoRE/README.md

 ### Contribute
-Do not hesitate to give us feedback on the tool (Opne an issue or contact us directly at contact@proteore.org ).
+Do not hesitate to give us feedback on the tool (Open an issue or contact us directly at contact@proteore.org ).
 We will be glad to examine any suggestion / feedback you may have.
 If you want to contribute, we will examine any pull request / contribution if it sticks to the IUC standards.